GED® High School Equivalency Program

 Your instructor will get to know you, your strengths, weaknesses and goals which will help them plan lessons to meet your needs.

-Your studies will likely include reading, writing, social studies, science and math.
+Your studies will include reading, writing, social studies, science, math and academic and career ready skills.

-We can also help you prepare for the US and Illinois Constitution exam, which is required in the state of Illinois for the High School Equivalency Certificate.
-If you passed the exam in high school, call your former school to request a transcript.
+We will also help you prepare for the U.S. and Illinois Constitution exam, which is required for the High School Equivalency Certificate.
+If you passed the constitution exam in high school, you do not need to retake it.

 About the GED

-The GED is a four-part exam that measures your knowledge in the following areas:
+The GED is an online high school equivalency exam that measures your knowledge in the following areas:

 For more information about the GED test, please visit http://ged.com/